-On behalf of the Board of Directors, I thank you for your continued support of LPL Financial Holdings Inc.
+On behalf of the Board of Directors, I thank you for your continued support of LPL Financial Holdings Inc. Sincerely,

-Sincerely,

-Mark S. Casady Chair and CEO 75 State Street, Boston, MA 02109-1827 Notice of Annual Meeting of Stockholders
+Mark S. Casady Chair and CEO

+75 State Street, Boston, MA 02109-1827 Notice of Annual Meeting of Stockholders

-Time and Date 3:00 p.m., local time, on Monday, May 11, 2015 Location LPL Financial Holdings Inc. 75 State Street Boston, Massachusetts 02109 Items of Business Elect eight directors to the Board of Directors of LPL Financial Holdings Inc.; Approve the amendment and restatement of the LPL Financial Holdings Inc. 2010 Omnibus Equity Incentive Plan; Approve the amendment and restatement of the LPL Financial Holdings Inc. Corporate Executive Bonus Plan; Ratify the appointment by the Audit Committee of the Board of Directors of Deloitte &amp; Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2015; Hold an advisory vote on executive compensation; and Consider and act upon any other business properly coming before the 2015 annual meeting of stockholders (the "Annual Meeting") and at any adjournment or postponement thereof.
-Record Date Stockholders of record as of 5:00 p.m.
+Time and Date 3:00 p.m., local time, on Monday, May 11, 2015

+Location 75 State Street

+Boston, Massachusetts 02109

+- (1) Elect eight directors to the Board of Directors of LPL Financial Holdings Inc.; - (2) Approve the amendment and restatement of the LPL Financial Holdings Inc. 2010 Omnibus Equity Incentive Plan; - (3) Approve the amendment and restatement of the LPL Financial Holdings Inc. Corporate Executive Bonus Plan;

+Items of Business

+- (4) Ratify the appointment of Deloitte & Touche LLP by the Audit Committee of the Board of Directors as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2015; - (5) Hold an advisory vote on executive compensation; and - (6) Consider and act upon any other business properly coming before the 2015 annual meeting of stockholders (the "Annual Meeting") and at any adjournment or postponement thereof.

+Record Date

+Stockholders of record as of 5:00 p.m.
 Eastern Time on March 19, 2015 (the "Record Date") will be entitled to vote at the Annual Meeting and any postponements or adjournments thereof.

-Information relating to the matters to be considered and voted on at the Annual Meeting is set forth in the proxy statement accompanyi • ic recording devices are not permitted at the Annual Meeting.
-ORTANT.
-WHETHER OR NOT YOU PLAN TO ATTEND THIS MEETING, PLEASE DXY BY FOLLOWING THE INSTRUCTIONS SET FORTH IN THE FOLLOWING MAY VOTE YOUR SHARES AND SUBMIT A PROXY BY USING THE INTERNET OR SCRIBED HEREIN OR, IF YOU REQUESTED PRINTED COPIES OF THESE GNING AND RETURNING A PROXY CARD.
-By Order of the Board of Directors, Gregory M. Woods
+Information relating to the matters to be considered and voted on at the Annual Meeting is set forth in the proxy statement accompanying this Notice.

+Cameras and electronic recording devices are not permitted at the Annual Meeting.

+YOUR VOTE IS IMPORTANT.
+WHETHER OR NOT YOU PLAN TO ATTEND THIS MEETING, PLEASE SUBMIT YOUR PROXY BY FOLLOWING THE INSTRUCTIONS SET FORTH IN THE FOLLOWING MATERIALS.
+YOU MAY VOTE YOUR SHARES AND SUBMIT A PROXY BY USING THE INTERNET OR TELEPHONE AS DESCRIBED HEREIN OR, IF YOU REQUESTED PRINTED COPIES OF THESE MATERIALS, BY SIGNING AND RETURNING A PROXY CARD.

+By Order of the Board of Directors,

-Gregory M. Wood Secretary
+Gregory M. Woods Secretary

+Boston, Massachusetts

-Boston, Massachusetts March [], 2015
+March 27, 2015